githubpanchali/P-Unix-assignment/UNIX_Assignment_Panchali final.md

 1. This file hs 986 column
 2. File size is 6.7 M
-3. 2783 words in this file
+3. 2783 lines in this file
 4. We can see the file in tabulated form by the 4th code here.

 or